How Does a Temp Agency Work?

 1. Client Companies Contact a Temp Agency

-The first step is working out exactly what kind of staff you need.
-Generally, temp agencies will ask for pertinent information about the type of work being done, job descriptions, job expectations, skills required, and so on.
+The first step is to work out exactly what kind of staff you need.
+Temp agencies will ask the type of work being done, job descriptions, job expectations, skills required, and so on.
 After this initial consultation is finished, the process of finding the required candidates begins.

 2. Candidates Are Identified

-Using third-party search tools, as well as in-house databases on contacts, candidates, and recruits, the agency takes the particular requirements of the client company, and begins searching for suitable candidates – candidates who have the required skills, experience, and knowledge to perform ably in the given job position.
+Using third-party search tools, as well as in-house databases on contacts, candidates, and recruits, the agency begins searching for suitable candidates.
+These candidates have the required skills, experience, and knowledge to perform in the given position.

 3. Contact and Interviews